SteshaSoftware/DevonEriksenDotCom/homepage/content/writing/cat-invader.md

 ---
 title: "You're about to go to bed, when you find a woman getting food out of your refrigerator.
-It turns out, that 'cat you picked up outside the grocery store, wasn't a cat at all."
+It turns out, that 'cat' you picked up outside the grocery store, wasn't a cat at all."
 date: 2023-06-15T09:03:20-08:00